 Terminology

-In the United States electricians are sometimes referred to as Inside Wireman as opposed to Outside Linemen who work on electric utility company distribution systems at higher voltages.
+Service electricians are tasked to respond to requests for isolated repairs and upgrades.
+They have considerable skills troubleshooting wiring problems, installing wiring in existing buildings, and making repairs.
+Construction electricians primarily focus on larger projects, such as installing all new electrical system for an entire building, or upgrading an entire floor of an office building as part of a remodeling process.
+Other specialty areas are marine electricians, research electricians and hospital electricians.
 "Electrician" is also used as the name of a role in stagecraft, where electricians are tasked primarily with hanging, focusing, and operating stage lighting.
 In this context, the Master Electrician is the show's chief electrician.
 Although theater electricians routinely perform electrical work on stage lighting instruments and equipment, they are not part of the electrical trade and have a different set of skills and qualifications from the electricians that work on building wiring.
-In the United Kingdom, and Australia "spark" or "sparkie" is slang term for an electrician.

 Training and regulation of trade